Which city is cheaper, Malaga or Mykonos?

 Many people visit Mykonos for it's beautiful beaches.
 This island has become popular for its sandy beaches, but these days they come with a high price.
 Many are lined with umbrellas and sunbeds that you can rent.
 They often have bars that bring high energy and loud music.
 The water is often calm enough to enjoy swimming or water sports.
 Most of the best beaches are on the southern side of the island, but there are less crowds on the northern side, although the weather may not be as good.

-The beach in Malaga is worth checking out.
+Malaga is a good option for a beach vacation.
 There are some nice beaches around Malaga, but for the best options you'll have to travel further outside of the city.

 Many visitors explore the old town while visiting Malaga.
 The city's old town is compact and small, making it a fun place to walk.
 There are historic buildings, museums, churches, and squares, as well as many restaurants and shops.